Fyzal Boulifa: Career

 Boulifa relocated to Paris in his late twenties, partly motivated by the historical colonial ties between France and Morocco, which facilitated obtaining financing for filming in Morocco.
 His film career began with The Curse, a 2012 short film shot in Morocco, which tells the story of a young Moroccan woman persecuted by children after being seen with a man outside a desert settlement.
 The film was nominated for a BAFTA.
 His 2015 short, Rate Me, offers a portrait of a teenage escort through 12 online user reviews.
 Both short films won the Illy Prize for Best Short Film at the Cannes Directors’ Fortnight section.

-Boulifa's transition to feature films was marked by Lynn + Lucy in 2020, a social-realist narrative about two working-class women from Essex, which initially surprised audiences given Boulifa's background as a gay British Moroccan who grew up in Leicester and lived in Paris at the time.
+Boulifa made his feature film debut with Lynn + Lucy, which premiered in 2019 and had a wide release in 2020.
+The film is a social-realist narrative about two working-class women from Essex, which initially surprised audiences given Boulifa's background as a gay British Moroccan who grew up in Leicester and lived in Paris at the time.
 The film received critical acclaim, challenging perceptions of identity and environment.
 In 2023, he released his second feature, The Damned Don't Cry.
 Set in Morocco, the film follows a mother and son living in poverty, navigating lives of exploitation and shame.

-Boulifa has gained recognition for his skill in directing untrained actors, with Roxanne Scrimshaw receiving praise for her debut in Lynn + Lucy.
-He continued this trend with Aicha Tebbae and Abdellah El Hajjouji, previously unknown Moroccan actors, delivering acclaimed performances as mother and son in The Damned Don't Cry.